caiocastelhano/CHEF_TOI/README.md

 ## 📱 Responsiveness

-Built with a **mobile-first** approach, ensuring a seamless experience across desktop, tablet, and mobile devices.
+The interface adapts to different screen sizes, ensuring usability on **desktop, tablet, and mobile**.

-## ✅ Project Status
+## ✅ Status

 Project **completed** — bootcamp deliverable finished in 2024.